nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/data-structures-and-algorithms/cc-03/README.md

 - Create a new branch in your repo called `array-binary-search`.
 - Your top-level readme should contain a "Table of Contents" navigation to all of your challenges and implementations so far.
 (Don't forget to update it!)
 - This assignment should be completed within the `challenges` subdirectory of the repository.
-- On your branch, create...
-    - _C#_: a new .NET Core console project named `BinarySearch`.
-Within your `Program.cs` create a new static method outside of `Main()` following the naming conventions below.
-Call your newly created method in `Main()` once complete.
-    - _JavaScript_: a folder named `arrayBinarySearch` which contains a file called `array-binary-search.js`
+- On your branch, create a folder named `arrayBinarySearch` which contains a file called `array-binary-search.js`
-    - _Python_: a folder named `array_binary_search` which contains a file called `array_binary_search.py`
-    - _Java_: a file called `BinarySearch.java`
 - Include any language-specific configuration files required for this challenge to become an individual component, module, library, etc.
-    - _NOTE: You can find an example of this configuration for your course in your class lecture repository._

 ## Feature Tasks
-- Write a function called `BinarySearch` which takes in 2 parameters: a sorted array and the search key.
-Without utilizing any of the built-in methods available to your language, return the index of the array's element that is equal to the search key, or -1 if the element does not exist.
+Write a function called `BinarySearch` which takes in 2 parameters: a sorted array and the search key. *Without utilizing any of the built-in methods* available in JavaScript, return the index of the array element that is equal to the search key, or -1 if the element does not exist.

 ## Example